 There is very little potential for the growth of new land-based gambling sites in Gibraltar.
 Gibraltar currently has one licensed casino and multiple betting shops.
 Since there are territorial limits in Gibraltar over non-remote gambling activities, most gambling permit efforts in the territory are for remote operations.

-There are no rules for how many gambling licences Gibraltar may issue.
+There are no rules for how many Gaming License in Gibraltar may issue.
 But the current policy for obtaining a licence requires operators to have a physical presence in some form and have the necessary physical equipment for the operation in Gibraltar.
 Therefore, there are fewer licensees in Gibraltar than most people may expect.
 Gibraltar also does not anticipate an increase in the number of available licences at any future point.

 The legislation will allow anyone capable of applying to seek a licence to operate in Gibraltar.
-But the legislation also imposes multiple rules in determining if an operator will receive a licence for operation in Gibraltar.
+But the legislation also imposes multiple rules in determining if an operator will receive a gaming license in Gibraltar.
 The main feature for any candidate to have is an actual presence with senior workers managing the operation and for the necessary technical equipment and infrastructure to be physically located in Gibraltar.

 Steps of the